Emmanuelxsx/DevOps-Project/README.md

-# DevOps-Project

-This is my first repo for the devops projects...it's going to be fun
+# Linux Project for Commands